awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/AgentReference.md

 ```

 **I don't want the CloudWatch Logs agent to create either log groups or log streams automatically\.
 How can I prevent the agent from recreating both log groups and log streams?**
 In your IAM policy, you can restrict the agent to only the following operations: `DescribeLogStreams`, `PutLogEvents`\.
+Before you revoke the `CreateLogGroup` and `CreateLogStream` permissions from the agent, be sure to create both the log groups and log streams that you want the agent to use\.
+The logs agent cannot create log streams in a log group that you have created unless it has both the `CreateLogGroup` and `CreateLogStream` permissions\.

 **What logs should I look at when troubleshooting?**
 The agent installation log is at `/var/log/awslogs-agent-setup.log` and the agent log is at `/var/log/awslogs.log`\.